KTH-LangSec/Dasty/README.md

 * `--sarif`                    : Output results in SARIF format.
 * `--out <output_file_path>`   : Specifies the path and file name for the output file.
 * `--outDir <output_dir_path>` : Specifies the directory for the output file.
-* `--allTaints`                : Export all injected taints in addition to the flows (in a separate file).
 * `--exportRuns <n>`  : Export the last <n> runs (only works for flows and exceptions not for all taints and branchings) injections from the previous runs are skipped (default: 1).